sandyofili2/Data-Engineering/README.md

 5.Which artists are the new leaders of kpop in South Korea?

 **Data-Engineering-Pipeline-Using-Mage** - In this project I loaded Ny Taxi data for the months of OCTOBER,NOVEMBER AND DECEMBER 2020.
 I transfromed the data and then exported it to Postgres.
 All this was done using Mage

+**DBT DATA TRANSFORMATION** - In this project I took taxi data information from NYC and then transformed them using DBT.
+DBT is good for transforming large datasets using SQL and managing those datasets.
+It also, makes it easy to transfer the datasets to LOOKER in which you can then create visualizations using the transformed data.
+DBT also allows for CI/CD.